rackerlabs/support-how-to/content/cloud-servers/modify-the-password-policy-in-the-active-directory-group-policy-manager.md

 An organizational unit (OU) enables you to group resources within a domain into subsets for security and authorization purposes.
-An OU provides a security boundary on elevated privileges and authorization and does not limit the replication of AD objects.
+An OU provides a security boundary on elevated privileges and authorization and does not limit the replication of Active Directory objects.
 You should not use OUs to implement and limit security and roles among groups, but you can use domains to control replication.

 #### Objects

 Everything within Active Directory is stored as an object.
 You can also define the class as the *type* of an object in the schema.
 Active Directory contains location information on objects stored in the database, but Active Directory uses the Domain Name System (DNS) to locate domain controllers.
-The attributes of an object are defined by its class.
+Its class defines the attributes of an object.

 #### Group Policy Manager